 Ideally, when choosing any kind of software, you want it to be super simple to identify the price plan that’s most relevant to your business.

-Rosie AI checks this box by including unlimited minutes with all plans, then bolting-on additional functionality based on the specific needs of your business.
-So if all you need is an AI agent to answer calls, our entry-level Professional plan will suit you down to the ground.
-But if you require more advanced tools – like the ability to transfer calls, share appointment links, or submit custom training files – you can choose one of our higher-tier plans.
+Rosie AI keeps it straightforward: choose a plan based on the call volume you need, then bolt on additional functionality as your business grows.
+If all you need is an AI call handling service to answer calls, our entry-level Professional plan will suit you down to the ground.
+If you need more advanced tools – like the ability to transfer calls, book appointments directly into your calendar, or submit custom training files – you can step up to one of our higher-tier plans.

 It’s not quite so simple with Goodcall, because you’ve got to factor in various allowances, including: